szageda/keeb-utils/README.md

 # 1. Introduction

-Keeb Utils (‘Keyboard Utilities’) is a personal project aimed at sharing keyboard tweaks cross-platform; primarily Windows and Linux operating systems.
+Keeb Utils, short for ‘Keyboard Utilities‘, is a personal project dedicated to sharing keyboard tweaks on Windows and Linux operating systems.

-The repository contains my keyboard function customisations tailored for efficiency and comfort.
-Keeb Utils may provide a valuable resource for keyboard enthusiasts looking to enhance their typing experience.
-It may also serve as a starting point for people starting to get into keyboard programming.
+This repository features my custom keyboard function adjustments designed for improved efficiency and comfort.
+Keeb Utils can be a valuable resource for keyboard enthusiasts looking to enhance their typing experience and serves as a great starting point for anyone interested in keyboard programming.

-Following my journey through alternative keyboard layouts and other layers implementing functions on the alphanumeric keys, I decided to create my own.
-Keeb Utils was inspired by other people – refer to [5 Credits and Inspiration](#5-credits-and-inspiration).
+After exploring various alternative keyboard layouts and experimenting with different functions on the alphanumeric keys, I decided to create my own solution.
+The inspiration for Keeb Utils comes from the work of others – details can be found in the [5.
+Credits and Inspiration](#5-credits-and-inspiration) section.

-Keeb Utils follows these rules:
+Keeb Utils adheres to two key principles:

 - Keep it minimal and functional.
-- Implement solutions cross-platform without losing major functionalities.
+- Implement cross-platform solutions without sacrificing essential features.

 # 2. Keyboard Layout

-I type on a keyboard layout called ‘Colemak-DH’ (sometimes also referred to as ‘Colemak Mod-DH’).
-Colemak was developed in 2006 and later improved upon in 2015 (the ‘DH’ part) by replacing the D and H keys thus reducing lateral movement of the index fingers.
+I use a keyboard layout known as ‘Colemak-DH‘ (which is occasionally referred to as ‘Colemak Mod-DH‘).
+This layout was originally created in 2006 and was enhanced in 2015 with the addition of the ‘DH‘ modification, which involved swapping the D and H keys to minimize the side-to-side movement of the index fingers.

 <div align="center">